How it works

 USFQ's grading scale is based on the standard U.S. scale: A, B, C, D, F (no pluses or minuses).
 There is no option to take a course on a “Pass/Fail” basis unless that is the grade structure for a particular course.

 Students participating in this program through an exchange agreement must pay tuition at their home universities.
-The direct enrollment fee for the GO USFQ modular, online classes is $946 per class.
+The direct enrollment fee for the GO USFQ modular, online classes is US $900 independent students per class and US$800 USFQ Alumni and participating students from a partner institution.

 Courses in English

-Students can choose from course offerings across our various GO themes (offered in English), and, depending on their Spanish level, can mix English and Spanish offerings to best suit their needs and interests.
+Students can choose from course offerings offered in English, and, depending on their Spanish level, can mix English and Spanish offerings to best suit their needs and interests.

 - Renewable energy